 Post-Mortem Appearances.--The mucous membranes are dry, white, and

-shrivelled, and often eroded.
+shrivelled, and often erode

 Tests.--The concentrated acid yields dense white fumes with ammonia.